Fraction Simplifier – Fraction Reducer

-Enter a fraction below to simplify or reduce a fraction into the simplest form.
-The calculator shows all of the steps used to simplify the fraction.
+Enter a fraction below to simplify or reduce it to the simplest form.
+The calculator shows all of the steps to simplify a fraction to its lowest terms.

 Steps to Simplify